iZeaoGamer/Zector/major.md

 - Reformatted Staffchat.
 - Added a way so only staff ranks can see and talk in staffchat.
 - Added Server: section to #last-seen chat.
+- StaffChat command no longer requires permissions.
+It now depends on what rank you are.
+Example: If you're Trial, then you'll automatically be able to use /sc without requiring permissions to do so.
+In a sense, it is still requiring permissions, but not rank permissions, but merely depending on what rank you are.
+We plan to implement this for all of our moderation commands soon.
+- Added a BRAND new OP Factions core to the server!
+- Added all of our custom plugins, combined into a core!
+- Completely recoded Custom Enchants, and how they work!
+- Removed a lot of useless enchants, and sticked with OP Factions Ce's.
+You can find what each of the CE's do, by typing /ceinfo.
+- Fixed crash upon join.
+- Fixed crash upon leave.
+Disable core plugin if there's an error when enabling the plugin.
+This is introduced to prevent bugs, and server crashes.
+- Added Enchant remover - More will be explained later on.
+- Added Enchantment shop to /shop.
+- Fixed crash upon interaction.
+- Fixed crash upon break.
+- Fixed crash upon AutoSell.
+- Fixed crash upon using /mctop.
+- Fixed crash upon using /mcstats.
+- Fixed crash upon MCMMO Level-up.
+- Added Enchantment books to /shop.
+- Completely recoded and customized to how receiving a enchantment works.
+Here's how it works:
+* When you use /shop, and select Enchantments, you can select a wide range of rarity types you can use to buy a random enchantment.
+(It's bought using XP Levels, by the way.)
+When you buy, you'll get a random enchant book.
+If you don't have any CE's of the sort named say Efficiency, then the enchantment level will be on Level 1.
+If you receive the same book, you can upgrade it to level 2 by doing the exact steps as stated above.
+- Added custom lores to Enchantment books, showing you certain information on it.
+- Removed /ce, and added a overwritten command for pocketmine's default /enchant command.
+- Added our own custom-made Combat logger plugin (Untested).
+- /envoys has changed colors.
+- A lot of data is now being stored on a MySQL Database.
+- Fixed item not giving you the drops on death.
+- Removed /ceshop, and Piggy Custom enchant plugin.
+- Enchantments shop also includes Vanilla enchants too.
+- Fixed crash upon interacting with chests.
+(Fixed, but still need to fix more relating to this ;/)